Team Vitality: Counter-Strike 2

 ZywOo is recognized as the best player of BLAST Premier Spring Groups 2023 according to the organizers.

 At Blast Paris Major 2023, Team Vitality claimed their first major title.

 On October 11, 2023, zonic departed the team, he was then replaced by Rémy "XTQZZZ" Quoniam two days later, who had previously coached the team from December 2018 to December 2021.

 Magisk left on November 3, 2023, amid reports of a move to Saudi Arabian organisation Team Falcons, following zonic joining Falcons two days prior.
 His place on the active roster was replaced by William "mezii" Merriman the following week, on November 8.

 Robin "ropz" Kool joined the team on January 10, 2025 after the benching of Lotan "Spinx" Giladi, following reports of Vitality allowing Spinx to explore his options.
 Just a month after the arrival of ropz, the team won IEM Katowice 2025, the organization's first IEM Katowice, and ropz's second following FaZe Clan's victory in 2022; followed by ESL Pro League Season 21; BLAST Open Lisbon; and IEM Melbourne 2025.
 With the win at Melbourne, Team Vitality has won 4 ESL events in the span of 10 consecutive events (IEM Cologne 2024, IEM Katowice 2025, ESL Pro League Season 21, IEM Melbourne 2025) and secured the fifth ESL Grand Slam (formerly the Intel Grand Slam).
 Vitality would continue their winstreak at BLAST Rivals 2025 Season 1 and IEM Dallas 2025, furthering their LAN win streak to 30 matches.
 Vitality won the Austin Major 2025.

 On Friday 25 July 2025, Stake partnered with Team Vitality’s Counter-Strike 2 team as their official betting partner and appears as their front of shirt sponsor.

-On November 19, 2025, Team Vitality was awarded Esports Team of the Year at the Esports Awards 2025, while Mathieu "ZywOo" Herbaut won the PC Player of the Year award.
+On November 19, 2025, Team Vitality was awarded Esports Team of the Year at the 2025 Esports Awards, while Mathieu "ZywOo" Herbaut won the PC Player of the Year award.
+It also won "Best Esports Team" at The Game Awards 2025, and ZywOo was nominated for "Best Esports Athlete".
+The team concluded a historic year by winning its second major of the season at the StarLadder Budapest Major 2025.

+Team Vitality started 2026 with a loss at the BLAST Bounty Winter 2026 to Team Falcons in the semi-finals, and went on to win IEM Kraków 2026, beating Furia in the grand final.
+They would then go on to win PGL Cluj-Napoca, beating PARIVISION in the grand final 3-0.
+Vitality then extended their winning streak with BLAST Open Rotterdam 2026, defeating Natus Vincere 3–0 in the grand final.
+The team added a win to their already impressive 2026 by winning IEM Rio 2026, winning against Team Spirit in a 3-0 fashion.
+With this win, they have secured their second ESL Grand Slam.
+Robin "ropz" Kool won his third, the first ever player to win it three times.